sherodtaylor/openexchange_convert/README.md

 2. Create a new Object and pass the api key in there like

+Example

     convert = OpenexchangeConvert::ConvertCurrency(api_key)

-3. call one of the following methods on that object
+3. Call one of the following methods on that object

-For example
+Example

     convert = OpenexchangeConvert::ConvertCurrency(api_key)
-    convert.convert_to_foreign('EUR', 100)
+    convert.convert_to_foreign('EUR', 100) # integer
            or
-    convert.convert_to_foreign('EUR', '100') # either will return
+    convert.convert_to_foreign('EUR', '100') #  string either will return

-methods:
+Methods:

     get_all_exchange_rates
     get_exchange_rate(currencytype)      # string